Skip to content

 Impacts

-Little is known about the ecological impact of the yellow-bellied slider; however, their omnivorous diet of plants, seeds, insects, crustaceans, tadpoles, and fish and their basking behavior puts them in direct competition with other native species of turtles for food and basking sites.
-These turtles have also been linked with salmonella when farmed and sold as pets, increasing the spread of disease to humans and other turtles.
+Little is known about the ecological impact of the Yellow-bellied Slider; however, their omnivorous diet of plants, seeds, insects, crustaceans, tadpoles, and fish and their basking behavior puts them in direct competition with native turtles for food and basking sites.

 Prevention & Control